Coskon/coskmusicbot/README.md

 # Coskquin: Cosk Music Bot
-A music bot for discord made in python.
-If you want something to be added you may open an issue with a feature request.
+A music bot for discord made in python, self-hosted or using cloud services.

 ---

-### Pre release: v0.9.2-pre
+### Pre release: v0.9.3-pre
 Close to full release, only lacking a revamp on the embeds + minor fixes and additions.

 `help` needs to be updated with all the commands and info too.